-- > Thirty-nine European countries have legalized abortion on request. - > Two countries have legalized abortion on broad social grounds. - > Six countries do not allow abortion on either of these grounds.
+- > Forty-one European countries have legalized abortion on request. - > One country has legalized abortion on broad social grounds. - > Five countries do not allow abortion on either of these grounds.

 In Europe over 95% of people of reproductive age live in countries that allow abortion on request or on broad social grounds.